kerwal/Kerwal.TesseractNet/README.txt

 	- Debug should target tesseract-debug.lib and post build should copy tesseract-debug.dll to Debug folder.
 	- Release should target tesseract.lib and post build should copy tesseract.dll to Release folder.
 2. Finish defining methods in TessBaseAPI (in progress).
+3. Fix crash bug when TessBaseAPI::!TessBaseAPI() attempts to delete the internal copy of tesseract::TessBaseAPI.

 How to Compile on Windows (Debug only)
 *************************